angusmaccuish/Snap/README.md

 # Snap
-Monte Carlo simulation of card game and analytics
+Monte Carlo simulation of card game and analytics, using the R programming language.